miranda-santos-ricardo/enterprise_agentic_ai/architecture.md

 ```

 ### Failure and Control Model
-The orchestrator acts as the single control point of the system.
+The orchestrator is the single authority responsible for execution control, policy enforcement, and decision outcomes.

+Each stage (extraction, analysis, verification) produces structured outputs that are evaluated against predefined control rules and thresholds.
-If verification thresholds are not met, execution is halted and a failure report is generated instead of an output.
+If verification criteria or policy constraints are not met, execution is immediately halted and a failure report is generated instead of an output.

-This design prevents uncontrolled AI decisions and ensures that every result can be traced, reviewed, and justified.
+This model ensures that AI-driven decisions are **explicitly controlled**, **traceable**, and **defensible**, preventing uncontrolled or non-compliant outcomes in regulated environments.